Springjunky/docker-local-build-environment/README.md

 * MAVEN_HOME is /opt/maven
 * JAVA_HOME is /usr/lib/jvm/java-8-openjdk-amd64
 * Blue Ocean is installed and works perfect with a GitHUB Account, not GitLab ... sorry, this is Jenkins.
-  You need to be logged in to use Blue Ocean
+  You need to be logged as a jenkins-user in to use Blue Ocean

 ###  Giltab

-* the docker-registry is at port 5555 (and secured with an openssl certificate ..thats part of prepareCompose.sh), just create a project in gitlab and click at the  registry tab to show how to login to the project registry and how to tag your images
+* the docker-registry from GitLab is at port 5555 (and secured with an openssl certificate ..thats part of prepareEnvironment.sh), just create a project in gitlab and click at the  registry tab to show how to login to the project registry and how to tag your images
 * ssh cloning and pushing is at port 2222

 #### gitlab-runner
-The runner is a gitlab-multirunner image with a docker-runner (concurrent=1) , based on [gitlab/gitlab-runner][2]  The docker-compose section has an environment called
+The runner is a gitlab-multirunner image with a docker-runner (concurrent=1) , based on [gitlab/gitlab-runner][2]  at every startup any runner is removed and only ONE new runner ist registrated to avoid multiple runners  (the pipeline-history maybe lost.) docker-in-docker works :-)
-REGISTER_MODE, it can set to KEEP or REFRESH
-* KEEP register at one time a runner and keep it during startups
-* REFRESH at every startup remove all old runners and register one new runner (the pipeline-history ist lost.)

-It takes a long time until gitlab is ready to accept a runner registration, if it fails, increase the REGISTER_TRYS
+It takes a long time until gitlab is ready to accept a runner registration, if it fails, increase the REGISTER_TRYS in docker-compse.yml

 #### Jenkins and Gitlab